 - Included 4-in-1 adapter has multiple 'steps' that allow it to screw into most sizes of ground sewer connections.

 - Hose easily compresses (and stays compressed) for storage.
 Just stretch it out to the desired length (you don't have to stretch out the entire length if you don't need to).

 - Camco RhinoFLEX sewer hose kits are available in 15 and 20 foot lengths.
-The 20-foot length consists of 2 to 10-foot hose sections that can be used one at a time for shorter distances, or connected to cover a longer distance.
+The 20-foot length consists of two 10-foot hose sections that can be used one at a time for shorter distances, or connected to cover a longer distance.